wrp/examples/best-practice.md

 	are desired, maybe add a flag to enable timestamps).
 	Do not provide "helpful" suggestions, and certainly not a usage statement.
 [^usage]:
-	Usage spew is the act of printing a "wall of text" in response to a simple error, and the wall of text generally obscures the error message.
-For example, if a command is invoked with one argument misspelled, it is not helpful to the user to see a list of all the possible arguments that may be available; they just need to be informed of the one argument that is not recognized.
-If the usage statement scrolls off of the screen, the actual error message if often no longer visible.
-The full usage statement is rarely useful, and can be requested if desired.
+	Usage spew is the act of printing a "wall of text" in response to a simple error.
+The wall of text generally obscures the error message.
+A concrete example of this is the current behavior of 'git diff' when executed in a directory that is not a git repo.
+The user does not need to see 129 lines of text!
+The user only needs to see the first line ("warning: Not a git repository"), and the other 128 lines are just an irritating distraction.
 [^2]:
 	Humans should not care about the underlying implementation.
 	If you name your message queue "kafka", then it will be extremely